Thor: Love and Thunder: Review

 Ragnarok took a lot of chances at being weird and zany and we get no shortage of that here as well.
 It works for the best though as allowing these characters to be weird and outlandish is when we see them at their best.
 Thankfully, Waititi is mostly able to balance the zaniness with a decent amount of heart.
 The relationships between our main characters are a strong aspect of the movie.
 It’s nice to see Thor and Jane back together and we get to see how their relationship originally ended which we only knew about before because of a couple lines in the last movie.
 Adding in Valkyrie and Korg as a part of their team makes for one of the better oddball groups to come out of the MCU.

 The cast is all top notch.
 Chris Hemsworth continues playing Thor with so much charisma and charm that it’s impossible not to love him.
 Natalie Portman gets a lot of heavy lifting, no pun intended, as Jane has arguably the best character arc and she plays it with a lot of heart.
 Tessa Thompson as Valkyrie is good once again although it would have been nice to have her character get a little more to do.
 We do get a small dose of the Guardians of the Galaxy, but it is very short lived and seems like an afterthought.
-Russell Crowe is here as Zeus and it mostly feels like his character could have been left out and it wouldn't have effected the story much.
+Russell Crowe is here as Zeus and it mostly feels like his character could have been left out and it wouldn't have affected the story much.
 Finally, there’s Christian Bale.
 While he doesn't get as much screen time as he should, he certainly makes his presence known and is very menacing as Gorr the God Butcher.

 Overall, Thor: Love and Thunder is entertaining enough to recommend.
 They do lay the comedy on a bit thick throughout the movie but there are genuine moments of humor.
 Chris Hemsworth still plays the character of Thor quite well and seeing him in another outing is always welcome.

-Rating: 6/10
+Rating: C+

 Comments